open-5g/openrangym/_posts/tutorials/2024-04-24-oai-tutorial.md

 cd OAI-Colosseum
 python3 ran.py -t ue -m sa
 ```
+If you get an FPGA compatibility number mismatch error, follow the same `colosseumcli usrp flash` command used for the gNB.
 If all goes well, the UE should connect to the gNB and the core network should have assigned an IP address to the UE.
 This can be verified by running `ifconfig` on the UE side and checking if the network interface named `oaitun_ue` has an IP assigned.

 Sometimes the UE may continuously fail the Random Access (RA) procedure and not proceed beyond that point.
 If this happens, try changing the `timing_advance` value in the `106` PRB section of the `conf.json` file (increase or decrease in steps of 5).
 ## IP Traffic